aprameyabharadwaj/Gestured-Based-Music-Player/README.md

 # Gestured-Based-Music-Player
-This Music Player recognizes hand gestures using Raspberry Py to automatically start stop and change the track being played!
+This Music Player recognizes hand gestures using Raspberry Pi to automatically start stop and change the track being played!